Zhu Chenghu

-Zhu Chenghu (朱成虎, born 1952, in Dangtu, Anhui, China) is the dean of China's National Defense University of the People's Liberation Army.
-He holds the rank of Major General.
+Zhu Chenghu (朱成虎, born 1952, in Dangtu, Anhui, China) was the dean of the National Defense University of the People's Liberation Army.
+He held the rank of Major General.

 Notable comments

-Zhu is most famous for comments made at an event organized by the Better Hong Kong Foundation in July 2005.
-Zhu told Wall Street Journal reporter Danny Gittings (in the context of a Sino-U.S. military conflict over Taiwan), "if the Americans draw their missiles and position-guided ammunition on to the target zone on China's territory, I think we will have to respond with nuclear weapons," and that "we [...] will prepare ourselves for the destruction of all of the cities east of Xi'an.
+At an event organized by the Better Hong Kong Foundation in July 2005, Zhu told Wall Street Journal reporter Danny Gittings, in the context of a Sino-U.S. military conflict over Taiwan, "if the Americans draw their missiles and position-guided ammunition on to the target zone on China's territory, I think we will have to respond with nuclear weapons," and that "we [...] will prepare ourselves for the destruction of all of the cities east of Xi'an.
 Of course the Americans will have to be prepared that hundreds ... of cities will be destroyed by the Chinese."

 Gittings later wrote, "Almost too stunned to respond, I offered Gen. Zhu a chance to back down—or at least qualify the circumstances under which China would unleash its nuclear missiles against 'hundreds of, or two hundreds' of American cities.
 Presumably, I suggested, he was only talking about the unlikely scenario of a U.S. attack on mainland Chinese soil.
 No, the general replied, a nuclear response would be justified even if it was just a conventional attack on a Chinese aircraft or warship—something very likely if Washington honored its commitment to help defend Taiwan against an invasion by Beijing.
 A fellow correspondent offered Gen. Zhu another escape route, reminding him that China had a longstanding policy of no first use of nuclear weapons.
 But the general brushed that aside as well, saying the policy could be changed and was only really intended to apply to conflicts with nonnuclear states in any case."